Skip to content header Skip to main content Skip to content footer

 WWT’s Blue Infrastructure Design Guide

-To help make this vision a reality we’ve developed a Blue Infrastructure Design Guide.
+To help show how people and nature can thrive side by side, we’ve developed a Blue Infrastructure Design Guide for housebuilders.
 Working with the team at Thakeham, a west Sussex-based housebuilder focused on creating thriving and sustainable communities, the Design Guide offers best practice guidance on how to build wetlands into housing developments from the start.

 We’ve used our own expertise in wetland creation, along with input from other housebuilding and wetland conservation practitioners, to show how wetlands designed to help nature thrive can also perform vital functions for the places people live.